 The rise of New York City and its restaurants are intrinsically linked.
 In the early 19th century, as tourists and residents began to fill New York hotels and commuters traveled to work from Brooklyn and Jersey, the number of restaurants rapidly grew.
 Sixpence houses offered quick, sloppy, and decidedly un-culinary fare for the masses, while restaurants that catered to ladies (and mimicked middle-class parlor design) sprung up in shopping districts.
 In the second half of the 19th century, ethnic restaurants gave recent immigrants a taste of home, and gave "self-congratulating" New Yorkers the thrill of dining on the exotic, according to Cindy Lobel, a history professor at Lehman College.
 And just as restaurants grew with the city, historian Cathy Kaufman explained that as restaurants switched from family-style service to elaborate Russian-style course dinner service, New York society began to transform its dinner parties to reflect the dining rooms of Delmonico's and the Waldorf Astoria.
 Professor Robert Applebaum of Lancaster University brought the conversation into the modern context, discussing restaurants role in shaping our culinary imaginations—and current policies on wages, commodities, the environment, health, and family.

-with Garret Oliver and Matt Allyn
+Better Beer from a Barrelwith Garret Oliver and Matt Allyn

 Barrel-aged beer?
 Why not, and indeed why drink non-barrel aged beer at all?
 Brooklyn Brewery Brewmaster Garrett Oliver and Beer Writer Matt Allyn made the case that the only reason we age wine and not beer is because the wine industry has better public relations.
 After all, beer had been kept in barrels for centuries (until after Prohibition in the United States, when stainless steel became all the rage).
 Craft brewers today, Oliver said, are now starting to buy old bourbon casks (which, because of U.S. law, can be used only once to distill bourbon; thanks whiskey lobbyists!), gin barrels, and even cedar sake barrels from Japan to give their brews more complex flavor and aromas.
 A tasting followed the lecture, showing off several barrel-aged beers, including a secret stash (Brooklyn Black Ops, for those who want to seek it out) that Brooklyn Brewery has kept under wraps.
 "The United States has the most vibrant beer culture in the world right now," Oliver said.
 "I go to Germany and show them these barrel-aged beers, and they are amazed."

-Food Editor Tina Ujlaki is to be as clear, concise, and thorough as possible (as long as word count allows).
+Any culinary student knows the terms mirepoix, small dice, and napé.
+But the home cook may not have that same inner chef voice, and the key to writing a helpful recipe, according to Food & Wine's Food Editor Tina Ujlaki is to be as clear, concise, and thorough as possible (as long as word count allows).
 Key points to remember: list ingredients in order of usage, be specific, and write conversationally (the easier a recipe is to read, the easier it should be to prepare).

 Is Farm-to-Table Just the Latest Fashion?